seejwy/skapi-doc/user-account/README.md

 ### Limit Results with `fetchOptions.limit`

-By default, 50 rows will be fetched per call.
-You can adjust the limit to your preference, allowing up to **1000 rows**, by using the `limit` key.
+By default, 50 sets of the data will be fetched per call.
+You can adjust the limit to your preference, allowing up to **1000 sets of data**, by using the `limit` key.

 ### Fetch More Results with `fetchOptions.fetchMore`